 4. Accepting the First Offer

-Because of this, you should always consult an expert, such as one of our attorneys at Lerner and Rowe.
+Because of this, you should always consult an attorney, such as those at Lerner and Rowe.
 Personal injury attorneys know more accurately how much compensation you should receive and insurance coverages to go after.
 In addition, personal injury attorneys know how to negotiate with insurance companies and file all the complicated paperwork that you don’t want to do yourself.

 5. Exaggerating Your Condition